After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 7. JLab Audio Talk Go

-One of the last cheap Twitch streaming mics on our list is the JLab Audio Talk Go.
+One of the last cheap Twitch streaming mics on my list is the JLab Audio Talk Go.
 This microphone is highly regarded in the streaming community.

 Apart from being one of the most budget-friendly options, it’s also one of the most versatile.
 It does an excellent job in providing decent-sounding for Twitch streamers who are on a budget.